iwahbe/jsonian/README.md

 When you return from the buffer, the string is collapsed back into its escaped form (preserving edits).

-By default, this command is bound to `C-x C-s`.
+By default, this command is bound to `C-c C-s`.

 #### jsonian-enclosing-item